bshroats5/Patriots_Nation/_posts/2025-09-20-Mens-Soccer-Salvages-The-Day.md

 image_credit: "Photo from University of the Cumberlands"
 ---

-All praise goes to the Men;s soccer team as they have their best performance of the season beating #13 Cumberland University 5-0 on the road and down a man for over half the match.
+All praise goes to the Men's soccer team as they have their best performance of the season beating #13 Cumberland University 5-0 on the road and down a man for over half the match.
 The #2 UC Women's Patriots was upset by Cumberland 2-1 earlier in the day.
 Also earlier in the day the UC Football team was beaten by #2 Keiser 42-12.

 # Cumberlands (KY) Stun Undefeated Cumberland (TN) With 5-0 Rout